Why Brits are suddenly talking about the 2008 Wall Street bailout

 Breaking News Emails

-LONDON — British Prime Minister Theresa May on Monday began the near-impossible task of selling her Brexit deal to lawmaker amid widespread predictions that it will be defeated in a parliamentary vote.
+LONDON — British Prime Minister Theresa May on Monday began the near-impossible task of selling her Brexit deal to lawmakers amid widespread predictions that it will be defeated in a parliamentary vote.

 She faces what the Daily Mail newspaper called a “frantic fortnight” in which to turn the tide of opposition to the draft divorce agreement struck with her European Union counterparts.